Il prigionier superbo: Synopsis

-Sostrate, having disposed the slain king Clearco and made himself king of Norway, has himself been overthrown by Metalce, who plans to marry Clearco's daughter Ericlea and who promises Rosmene, daughter of the 'proud prisoner' Sostrate, to his ally Viridate, already in love with her.
+Sostrate, having disposed of the slain king Clearco and made himself king of Norway, has himself been overthrown by Metalce, who plans to marry Clearco's daughter Ericlea and who promises Rosmene, daughter of the 'proud prisoner' Sostrate, to his ally Viridate, already in love with her.
 Ericlea wavers between her lover Micisda and her desire to preserve the kingdom, but when she overhears Metalce courting Rosmene she enlists Micisda in plotting revenge.
 Sostrate, offered his freedom, nevertheless urges Rosmene to spurn Metalce.

-Metalce tell Viridate that Rosmene will never forgive his role in overthrowing her father, and advises him to return to Denmark.
+Metalce tells Viridate that Rosmene will never forgive his role in overthrowing her father, and advises him to return to Denmark.
 The advice becomes a command when the angry Viridate learns from Ericlea that Metalce is his rival.
 Metalce again asks Sostrate to persuade Rosmene, offering to return his kingdom, but Sostrate treads on the proffered crown.
 When Viridate draws his sword to defend him from Metalce, both are condemned to death, but the distraught Rosmene, offered the choice of saving either of the two, writes Viridate's name on the death certificate.

-Informed of wedding preparations by Ericlea and shown the death certificate by Micisda, the two prisoners denounce Rosmene's treachery.
-Meanwhile Ericlea convinces Metalce that Rosmene and Sostrate will now accept his offer if he tells her Viridate has accepted a deal to renounce her in exchange for exile.
-Hearing of an uprising, the unsuspecting Metalce puts its instigator, Micisda, in change of suppressing it, and Sostrate and Viridate's forces tip the battle Ericlea and Micisda were on the verge of losing.
+Informed of the wedding preparations by Ericlea and shown the death certificate by Micisda, the two prisoners denounce Rosmene's treachery.
+Meanwhile, Ericlea convinces Metalce that Rosmene and Sostrate will now accept his offer if he tells her Viridate has accepted a deal to renounce her in exchange for exile.
+Hearing of an uprising, the unsuspecting Metalce puts its instigator, Micisda, in charge of suppressing it, and Sostrate and Viridate's forces tip the battle Ericlea and Micisda were on the verge of losing.

-Sostrate is crowned, and Ericlea accepts a penitent Metalce and convinces Viridate that Rosmene acted only under duress.
+Sostrate is crowned king, and Ericlea accepts a penitent Metalce and convinces Viridate that Rosmene acted only under duress.